 Mobility Lab is funded by Arlington County (Virginia) Commuter Services, the U.S. Department of Transportation, the Virginia Department of Transportation, and the Virginia Department of Rail and Public Transportation.

-One of Mobility Lab’s primary roles as a start-up organization is to measure the impacts of “transportation demand management” services in Arlington County, Virginia – frequently cited as a national leader for public transportation.
+One of Mobility Lab’s primary roles is to measure the impacts of “transportation demand management” services in Arlington County, Virginia – frequently cited as a national leader for public transportation.
 Third-party research shows that Arlington’s TDM work has been very successful, even though TDM investment pales in comparison to the dollars required to build roadways.
 TDM outreach work throughout the county helps shift 41,000 car trips each work day from solo-driven cars to some other forms of transportation.
 That’s roughly the equivalent of the number of vehicles on six lanes of I-66 and I-95 during the three-hour morning rush hour.
 Thus TDM cost-effectively supports the investment the county has made in its land-use plan and transportation infrastructure, resulting in better use of Arlington’s transportation system.

 Mobility Lab believes – through storytelling, original research, events, and strategic partnerships – we can effectively gain local and national industry-wide funding for more and better transportation options for all people.